cagan327/react-truncater/README.md

 ellipsisClassName: PropTypes.string: css classname for '...',

-more: PropTypes.bool: Should clicking on the '...' display the rest of the text
+more: PropTypes.bool: Should clicking on the '...' display the rest of the text?

 handleClick: PropTypes.func: what happens when user clicks on the text

 ## CSS and preprocessors

-The component wraps the given text within a <div> element with the css classname of 'truncater'.
+The component wraps the given text within a &lt;div&gt; element with the css classname of 'truncater'.
 You may choose to customize this for margins, paddings, etc.